tkerby/flipperzero-firmware-wPlugins/engine/README.md

 6. Drag the file you downloaded earlier into the `Engine` directory.
 7. Disconnect your Flipper from your computer, then turn it off.
 8. Connect your Video Game Module to your Flipper, then turn your Flipper on.
 9. Open the Video Game Module Tool app on your Flipper.
-It should be located in the `Apps -> GPIO` folder from the main menu.
+It should be located in the `Apps -> Tools` folder from the main menu.
 10. In the Video Game Module Tool app, select `Install Firmware from File`, then choose `apps_data`.
 11. Scroll down and click on the `vgm` folder, then the `Engine` folder, and finally select the `.uf2` file.
 12. The app will begin flashing the firmware to your Video Game Module.
 Wait until the process is complete.